joaombonaldo/joaombonaldo/README.md

 ## About

 I build AI products end-to-end — from the LLM pipeline to the interface people actually use.
-Currently an AI Product Manager at Dell Technologies on the same tool I previously shipped as an AI Engineer, which means I still write the RAG pipelines, prompt systems, and fullstack features I now also plan for.
+Currently an AI Technical Product Manager 2 at Dell Technologies on the same tool I previously shipped as an AI Engineer, which means I still write the RAG pipelines, prompt systems, and fullstack features I now also plan for.
 I'm interested in hybrid roles that combine product thinking with AI and engineering depth.

 ---